Leave a comment

 When the young man came back from his holiday, babushka told him that his cat had run away.

 “Oh Babushka,” he said, “I told you to feed him well.”

-So that was the story of the Moscow Cat who became Boss of the forest.
-Bertie says that the story has more than a little bit of truth in it about a cat that he once owned in Russia.
-But the part set in the forest is based on a Russian folk story which was include in Old Peter’s Russian Tales by Arthur Randsome, the author of Swallows and Amazons.
+So that was the story of the Moscow Cat who became boss of the forest.
+Bertie says that the story has more than a little bit of truth in it, about a cat that he once owned in Russia.
+But the part set in the forest is based on a Russian folk story which was include in Old Peter’s Russian Tales by Arthur Ransome, the author of Swallows and Amazons.